-Three days later, Secretary of State Marshall met with Eelco van Kleffens, the new Dutch ambassador to the United States and the most distinguished Netherlands diplomat.
+Three days later, Secretary of State Marshall met with Eelco van Kleffens, the most distinguished Netherlands diplomat and the new Dutch ambassador to the United States.
 Foreign minister during the war and in Schermerhorn's postwar cabinet, van Kleffens was described as "definitely pro-American" in a confidential State Department biography.
 When asked by Marshall whether the Netherlands intended to resume negotiations with the Republic, van Kleffens "replied that he did not think the present was an appropriate moment for negotiation."
 The Netherlands, he added, would resume talks once the Republic was led by a responsible "group of Indonesians truly representative of the Indonesian people."
-According to the notes of the conversation, van Kleffens repeated "at great length" his conviction that "the present
+According to notes of the conversation, van Kleffens repeated "at great length" his conviction that "the present Indonesian

-Indonesian Government was dominated by a minority group of extremists unrepresentative of the real sentiments of the Indonesian people."
+Government was dominated by a minority group of extremists unrepresentative of the real sentiments of the Indonesian people."